saurabhjojare/Chatbot-Response-System/README.md

 ## History

 History of chatbots dates back to 1966 when a computer program called ELIZA was invented by Weizenbaum.
 It imitated the language of a psychotherapist from only 200 lines of code.
 You can still converse with it here: [Eliza](http://psych.fullerton.edu/mbirnbaum/psych101/Eliza.htm?utm_source=ubisend.com&utm_medium=blog-link&utm_campaign=ubisend).

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software.